I think the web is a big boring mistake, and here are my baby steps to rectify it and save humanity."One wrapper to rule

 What are you, at your core?
 Awareness is a key part, one that we share with many animals, and can feel when looking into a dog's eyes.
-I am creating that feeling of awareness with photos, so that you can look into the eye of the computer screen and feel something responding to you.
+I am working on creating that feeling of awareness with photos, so that you can look into the eye of the computer screen and feel something responding to you.
 To do this, Phobrain uses a sort of downloaded brain, in the form of neural nets trained on identified photo associations, and adds variation based on your mouse movement, click rhythms, and a DNA dynamics simulation to give it a (sort of) tin man's heart.